Flight-Free-UK/flight_free_uk_website/source/posts/where-do-the-flight-free-uk-team-go-on-holiday.html.markdown

 ### Alan

-There are so many hidden gems.
+### The UK is a fantastic place to take a holiday.
+There are so many hidden gems waiting to be found.
+Hopefully you’re inspired to explore more of our beautiful country next time you’re thinking of going on holiday.

-Perhaps you have a recommen of your own?
+Perhaps you have a recommendation of your own?
 Head over to [Facebook](https://www.facebook.com/2168480816734086/posts/2912368965678597/) to share your staycation stories!